About

 Our Products

-We produce value-added products, including vinegars, teas, jams, salves, salt blends, seaweed broth, seaweed bath salts, and our 2023 Good Food Award-winning seaweed sprinkle.
+We produce value-added products, including vinegars, teas, jams, salves, salt blends, seaweed broth, seaweed bath salts, and our 2023 Good Food Award-winning Seaweed Sprinkle.

 Find our products in our webshop, or wholesale them for YOUR shop!
 If you’re in town during the summer season, shop the Smithereen Farm Store.